yaqwsx/bcthesis/symdivine.md

 * Empty store -- does not represent any memory valuations and only a collects sequence of transformations applied to the store.
-This is not useful for any verification technique, however, it can be used to translate an \llvm bit-code into different kinds of formalisms.
+This is not useful for any verification technique, however, it can be used to translate an \llvm bitcode into different kinds of formalisms.
 See next section where we describe this process in more detail.